fjaellet/Snapdragons/README.md

 Compile with:

-gfortran PopSynth.F Gaia-errors.F TGAS-errors.F -mcmodel=medium -o Snapdragons
+gfortran PopSynth.F Gaia-errors.F TGAS-errors.F -o Snapdragons

+(If you want to increase MN to include more than ~9125000 N-body particle model you may need to add -mcmodel=medium after TGAS-errors.F)

 Input in PopSynth.F is